Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other options:

 - **[Work visa](/glossary/Work%20Visa)**
-    No income requirement.
+    For skilled workers with professional training.
+No minimum salary.
 No university degree requirement.
-It's for skilled workers with professional training. - [How to apply](/guides/german-work-visa)
+You must have vocational training in your field. - [How to apply](/guides/german-work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     Lets you work in Germany for 1 year.
-No income requirement.
+No minimum salary.
 No education requirement.
-There is an age limit.
+Only for young people from certain countries.
 - **[[Au pair visa]]**
     Work as an [au pair](/glossary/Au%20pair).
 No income requirement.
 No education requirement.
 - **[[Student visa]]**
     Study in Germany and work up to 20 hours per week.
 No income requirement.
 - **[[Freelance visa]]**
-    For freelancing and self-employment.
-Very low income requirement.
+    Freelance or start a business in Germany.
+Low income requirement.
 No education requirement.
 You must have clients in Germany. - [How to apply](/guides/how-to-get-a-german-freelance-visa)

 ## How to apply in Berlin

-You can apply for a Blue Card **after you move to Germany**: come to Berlin, then apply.
+You can apply for a Blue Card **after you move to Germany**: first you come to Germany, then you apply for a Blue Card at the *[[Ausländerbehörde]]*.

-You can apply for a Blue Card after you move to Germany if...
+You can apply in Germany if...

 - You are a citizen of of {{AUFENTHV_41_COUNTRIES}}
 - **or** you already have a German residence permit, and you want to renew or change it
-- **or** you travel to Germany with a [job seeker visa](/glossary/Job%20seeker%20visa)
+- **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

+You must wait for your Blue Card to start working.
+You might need to wait a few months with no income.
+If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can work 10 hours per week for your new employer while you wait for your Blue Card.[^11]

-You can't work while you wait for your Blue Card.
-This can take a few months.
-During that time, you must buy food and pay rent with no income.
-It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country).
+If you don't have a lot of savings, it's cheaper and safer to [apply in your home country](#how-to-apply-in-your-country).

 **The instructions below are only for Berlin**.
-If you live elsewhere in Germany, the process can be different.

-???
-What about job seeker visa ???
+The process is different in other German cities.

 ### 1. Come to Germany